montpiere/Pyhton_basic_folder_structure/README.md

 ## Configuration:

----
-Details on how to configure the project to suit your needs, if applicable.
+_Details on how to configure the project to suit your needs, if applicable._

 ## Contributing:

----
-Information on how to contribute to the project, including guidelines for code contributions, pull requests, and issue tracking.
+_Information on how to contribute to the project, including guidelines for code contributions, pull requests, and issue tracking._

 ## License:

----
-Information about the project's licensing, often with a link to the full license text.
+_Information about the project's licensing, often with a link to the full license text._

 ## Authors:

----
-Information about the project's authors and maintainers.
+_Information about the project's authors and maintainers._

 ## Acknowledgments:

----
-Credit to any libraries or projects used within the project, as well as any individuals who have contributed.
+_Credit to any libraries or projects used within the project, as well as any individuals who have contributed._

 ## Changelog:

----
-A list of recent changes and updates to the project.
+_A list of recent changes and updates to the project._

 ## Resources:

----
-Links to additional resources such as official documentation, forums, or support channels.
+_Links to additional resources such as official documentation, forums, or support channels._